 The Competition Venue Improvement Campaign

 The Competition Venue Improvement Campaign is a joint effort of Gould Academy, Sunday River, and Sunday River Ski & Snowboard Club to create the premier race training venue in the northeast.
-It is a major step forward for Gould and a significant improvement to race training facilities for all at Sunday River.
+Introducing a surface lift is a major step forward for Gould and a significant improvement to race training facilities for all at Sunday River.

 Don’t take our word for it.
 Watch US Ski Team Alpine Coaches Sasha Rearick ’95 and Parker Gray ’97, and US Ski Team Moguls Skier Troy Murphy ’10 talk about what a surface lift would mean to the Gould Academy Competition Program.